Africa has been spared so far from coronavirus. Why? | DW | 14.02.2020

 "I doubt we will see a big outbreak in Africa," said Hunter, a medical professor at the University of East Anglia as well at Tshwane University of Technology in South Africa.

 "Droplet diseases don't seem to be as big an issue in Africa," he said, adding that SARS, a respiratory disease that is also a coronavirus, spread through 26 countries in 2003 but failed to gain a hold in Africa.
-Influenza epidemics is also less frequent on the continent, he pointed out.
+Influenza epidemics are also less intense on the continent, he pointed out.

 In addition, in Africa people generally don't live crammed together in such densely populated areas and they also spend a lot more time out-of-doors in Africa than they do in northern countries.